IsaKiko/D3-visualising-data/01-html.md

 > Create a folder that contains the file index.html (or download it).
 > What seems to be the difference between &lt;div&gt;, &lt;h1&gt;, and &lt;em&gt;?
 > What about the difference between two &lt;div&gt; elements and two &lt;span&gt; elements?
 > Create a heading that is in italics.
+Never be afraid to google to find out how to use certain elements and find out about the syntax!

+Useful resources are also the mozilla developer network ([MDN](https://developer.mozilla.org/en-US/)) and [w3school](http://www.w3schools.com).